cyberphone/node-webpki.org/README.md

 console.log('Validation success=' + result.verifyHmac(secretKey));
 ```

-And here is the result (after "beautifying")...
+And here is the expected result:

 ```json
 {